Investigation Guide

 Is a background search the same as an official background check?

 No. An official background check used for employment or tenant screening must comply with the Fair Credit Reporting Act and go through a licensed consumer reporting agency.
 The services on this site are not FCRA-compliant and cannot be used for those purposes.
 They are for personal, non-regulated research only.
+If you need a background check for hiring or tenancy decisions, you need a separate FCRA-compliant provider.

 Can I use these searches for jobs, housing, or insurance decisions?